-UPDATE The Fund is still accepting and considering applications for activity that can be undertaken at a future date when COVID-19 restrictions will permit, AND ALSO for activity which can take place whilst restrictions are in place, so applicants should continue to apply for Awards.
+UPDATE The Fund is accepting and considering applications for activity that can be undertaken when and where COVID-19 restrictions permit, so applicants should continue to apply for Awards.

 Training Awards - The Diana Aitchison Fund

 The SRGC administers the Diana Aitchison Fund.
 This fund provides awards to support young people who want to pursue a career in horticulture, and especially to further their knowledge of alpine and rock garden plants, and their cultivation.
 The fund was established thanks to a generous bequest from the late Diana Aitchison.
 She was a keen gardener and plantswoman who set up and ran her own nursery at Spindlestone, near Belford, Northumberland.